ICLab4DL/GGN/README.md

 ## Testing via trained model.

-the shuffled_index.npy stored the indices of training samples and testing samples of the best_model.pth (reported in the paper).
+the shuffled_index.npy stored the indices of training samples and testing samples of the best_models/ggn_best.pth (reported in the paper).

-1. config the data path and trained model path in the file testing.sh.
+1. config the data path and trained model path in the file `testing.sh`.
 1. `sh testing.sh`
 1. use `sh testing.sh kill`, to kill the running process.